 Harry jokes about his American Dream in speech to Salute to Freedom gala

-The Duke and Duchess of Sussex attended the 2021 Salute to Freedom gala, held on the eve of Veterans Day in the US and Armistice Day in the UK, and praised the “value” of service members and their families.
+Harry and Meghan attended the 2021 Salute to Freedom gala, held on the eve of Veterans Day in the US and Armistice Day in the UK, and praised the “value” of service members and their families.

-Harry wore black tie, his medals and the cross of the Knight Commander of Royal Victorian Order and Meghan a red gown, while the pair adorned their outfits with a poppy.
+The duke wore black tie, his medals and the cross of the Knight Commander of Royal Victorian Order and the duchess a red gown, while the pair adorned their outfits with a poppy.

 He told the audience at the Intrepid Museum: “It’s wonderful to be back on USS Intrepid a decade after my last visit – and a lot has changed since then.
 Just last week, I went for a ride on the Oscar Mayer Wienermobile – how’s that for living the American dream.